On Waternet

+Water wars?
 They have been predicted since the 1970s.
-The Egyptian president Sadat, for instance, referred to water scarcity as "the only matter that could take Egypt to war again".
+Egypt’s president Anwar Sadat once warned that water scarcity was “the only matter that could take Egypt to war again.”

-Information on this site is organised in three main sections: the Nile River Basin, water politics in the Jordan River Basin and a more worldwide context of international water resources.
-You can explore them using the menu on top of the page.
+The site is organized into three main sections: Nile River Basin, water politics in the Jordan River Basin, and a broader global perspective on international water resources.

 The contradiction of 'development' and 'security'

-Below, we discuss a bit more the context of the website.
+Below, we discuss the context of the website.

 Read more: